 One of the first steps of implementing the Business Resumption Plan for your organization is to conduct a Risk Assessment (RA).
 This questionnaire will assist you to detect the present risks and threats to the business and put into practice measures to eradicate or lessen those potential risks.
 Once the survey is completed, the RA Project team will examine the data and create prioritized risk reduction (mitigation) strategies to present to senior management.

 Table of Contents of Risk Assessment Template

 Data Center (Technologies)

 The following list contains examples of preventative measures that can be put into practice by the company to alleviate the potential risks that at present exist.
 Some of these activities may be achieved easily, as to where some may take more time and more resources.

-These risks are typically linked with weather related events: flooding, high winds, severe storms, tornado, hurricane, fire, high winds, snowstorms, and ice storms.
+These risks are typically linked with weather-related events: flooding, high winds, severe storms, tornado, hurricanes, fire, high winds, snowstorms, and ice storms.

 Risk / Threat

 These risks are typically linked with the man-made type of events: Bomb threats, vandalism, terrorism, civil disorder, sabotage, hazardous waste, work stoppage (internal/external), and computer crime.